michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0075.md

 - adj: not brought to an end or conclusion
 - adj: lacking a surface finish such as paint
 ### Family
+- finished: finisheder, finishedly, unfinished+
+- finish: finished, finisher, finishes, finishing, refinish
+- finisher: finishers
+- finishing: finishings
-finished: finisheder, finishedly, unfinished+;finish: finished, finisher, finishes, finishing, refinish;finisher: finishers;finishing: finishings;refinish: refinished, refinisher, refinishes, refinishing
+- refinish: refinished, refinisher, refinishes, refinishing
 ### Examples
 - Dayton will also challenge lawmakers early to wrap up some unfinished business from 2016 by passing a massive package of public construction projects.
 - He acknowledged that it would mean handing off Afghanistan to his successor as unfinished business.